 If a specific medication is the known cause of ILD, the patient should stop taking said medication.

 1. What does ILD stand for?

-Based on related causes.
+They are organized based on related causes.

-3. ILDs generally cause what?
+3. Interstitial lung diseases generally cause what?

-Fine, inspiratory crackles.
+Fine, inspiratory crackles

 Diffuse reticular or reticulonodular infiltrates with reduced lung volumes.

-7. What are the causes of the ILDs?
+7. What are the causes of ILD?

 9. What is the most common treatment for interstitial lung disease?

-A lung transplant.
+A lung transplant